-Indicator Survey question Definition Additional definitions and notes 25.
-Sub-national location Does this organisation publish the sub- national geographic location for this activity?
-The sub-national geographic location is information about where the activity is located within a country.
-This may be a province or city, or it could be geo-coded (whereby the precise longitude and latitude is published).
-It needs to be stated separately and explicitly.
-The IATI reference for this indicator is: Location.
-For activities that are relevant at a country or regional level, information on the location where the funds are sent to or where the recipient is located are all accepted for this indicator.
-For example, capital city for a country, or location information of the implementing organisation.
-This includes private sector investment, loans or debt relief payments, where the location of the relevant bank or organisation is accepted.
+Indicator Survey question Definition Additional definitions and notes distinguish these from cases of simple omission).
+25. Unique ID Does this organisation publish a unique activity identifier?
+The activity identifier is a unique reference ID for the activity, e.g. a project number.
+It allows an activity to be referred to and searched for by a code, which can be used to retrieve the project from a database or filing system.
+The IATI reference for this indicator is: IATI identifier.
+The project ID must be stated clearly on the page.
+It is not sufficient if it is only stated in the URL.
+It must be numeric or alpha-numeric.
 Joining-up beyo ond aid 26.
 Flow type Does this organisation publish the "Flow Type", i.e. whether the activity is categorised as Official Development Assistance (ODA), Other Official Flows (OOF), private grants, private market flows, non-flows (e.g. GNI) or any other flows?
 The flow type shows whether the organisation states that this activity counts as ODA, OOF, climate finance or any other type of flow.
 This has to be explicitly stated per activity OR once in a country strategy paper OR in a single place on the organisation's website if there is only one flow type for all activities, e.g. "all aid is ODA", or "we only provide private grants".
-27. Aid type Does this organisation publish the type of aid given (e.g. budget support, pooled funds, project-type interventions, experts, scholarships, debt relief, or The type of aid shows whether the activity is classed as budget support, a project, technical assistance, debt relief, administrative costs, and so on.
-This needs to be explicitly stated per activity OR once in a country strategy paper OR on a clear place on the organisation's website if The advisory services business line/type of intervention (investment climate, public-private partnership, etc.), can be seen as broadly equivalent.
-Statements clarifying business line/intervention type published anywhere on the organisation's website count towards publishing aid type in the web format.
+27. Aid type Does this organisation publish the type of aid given (e.g. budget support, pooled funds, project-type interventions, The type of aid shows whether the activity is classed as budget support, a project, technical assistance, debt relief, administrative costs, and so on.
+This needs to be explicitly stated per activity The advisory services business line/type of intervention (investment climate, public-private partnership, etc.), can be seen as broadly equivalent.
+Statements clarifying business line/intervention type